-I am hoping to share more different crafts so you will have more choices to select.
-I am working all the best I could, juggling the time between a day business that has nothing to do with craft and 2 kids running around at home, also a trip to Hong Kong Disneyland.
+I am hoping to share more different crafts so you will have more choices to select from.
+I am working all the best I can, juggling the time between a day business that has nothing to do with crafts and 2 kids running around at home, also a trip to Hong Kong Disneyland.

 scroll ⬇️ to get the free sewing pattern & tutorial

 Looking at the wildlife photo of the elephant colony inspired me to come out with this pattern.
 I was brought up in an accustomed way like many of you, Father is always the leader and Mother is always the care provider.
 I hope my kids will follow us until they are big enough to set up their own family and this is how the family branches out.

 Today is also my dad’s 70th birthday.
 My dad is a traditional Chinese man, he is the man who spends his whole life working so hard to bring 4 of us up in the best way he can afford to do.
 The man who spends all his hard-earned money building a good family foundation, but also the one who has forgotten to plan for himself, his retirement, and his medical bill.
 The man still working his best for us, including repairing our house plumbing and electrical appliances, building us furniture & fish pond, plant & harvest our favorite fruits.
 Happy Birthday, Daddy!
 You are always our hero, and we will always love you.

 - Start sewing and share your completed handmade on Facebook and/or Instagram.
 Remember to tag us, @craftpassion, so that we are able to see them.